 After the initial impact in 2012 and 2013, dark synthwave began to expand rapidly, attracting fans and producers not just from outrun, but from a diverse range of external genres.
 By 2015, the darksynth style was nearly as prevalent as outrun, and even artists like Mitch Murder and Nightstop, who traditionally focused on a glossy, pop-oriented approach to their music, tried their hand at the burgeoning darksynth style.

-The dense, rhythmic-oriented approach of many modern darksynth artists, as well as the inclusion of stronger elements from dubstep, drum and bass, industrial, and metal, creates a sharp deviation away from the melodic, pop-oriented sounds of outrun music.
-2018 has already seen a hybrid darksynth and dubstep offering in Lazerpunk’s Death & Glory as well as a hybrid darksynth and metal creation in Carpenter Brut’s Leather Teeth.
-These artists no longer share any common musical ground with outrun albums like Kavinsky’s 1986 and College’s Teenage Color, and they therefore fall outside the boundaries of the synthwave genre.
-This conscious, deliberate evolution of the music can be plainly observed in the music, album artwork, and title of Perturbator’s 2017 EP, New Model.
+The dense, rhythmic-oriented approach of many modern darksynth artists, as well as the inclusion of stronger elements from genres like dubstep, trap, drum and bass, industrial, and metal, creates a sharp deviation away from the melodic, pop-oriented sounds of outrun music.
+2018 has already seen a hybrid darksynth and dubstep offering in Lazerpunk’s Death & Glory, a hybrid darksynth and metal creation in Carpenter Brut’s Leather Teeth, and an extreme creation in Gost’s Posessor that hurdles the darksynth genre altogether.
+These artists no longer share any common musical ground with outrun albums like Kavinsky’s 1986 and Lazerhawk’s Redline, and they therefore fall outside the boundaries of the synthwave genre.
+This conscious, deliberate evolution can be plainly observed in the music, album artwork, and title of Perturbator’s 2017 EP, New Model.

 Darksynth has many other, less conspicuous, names, such as dreadwave, terrorwave, and horrorsynth.
 However, despite the understandable misuse, darksynth is not synonymous with darkwave, and the terms do not refer to the same style of music.
-“Dark synthwave” and “dark new wave” both regrettably shorten to the same blend word, though that is their only direct correlation.
+“Dark synthwave” and “dark new wave” both regrettably shorten to the same blend word, though there are significant differences between the genres.

 Darkwave is a large and well established form of music that grew out of gothic rock and new wave of the late ‘70s and has experienced a long and varied evolution.
 The Cure’s 1982 album Pornography and Wolfsheim’s 1992 album No Happy View are excellent examples of darkwave.
 The genre retains a loyal audience in the present day, with acts like Lebanon Hanover, Clan of Xymox, and Cold Cave representing the darkwave sound in the 2010s.
-Darksynth and darkwave, although distantly related, have followed separate and remarkably different genealogical paths, and musically speaking, have very little in common.
+Although a few examples of hybrid creations have emerged in the past year — as on Gost’s “Sigil” — the two genres have followed separate and remarkably different genealogical paths, and generally speaking, have very little in common.

 Retro electro pulls the classic hip-hop sound into the present day and infuses it with modern production and the strong melodic sensibilities of the synthwave genre.
-Seminal outrun releases frequently contained elements of electro, such as on Miami Nights 1984’s “Miami Funk” track, hence the prevalence of the terms “outrun electro” and “retro electro” in synthwave’s early days.
-Recent examples of retro electro include the Damokles’ songs “Retronomic Time Adventure” and “Electric Boogie” as well as Beckett’s “We Can Get Down.”
+Many retro synth creations around 2010 contained elements of electro, such as on Miami Nights 1984’s “Miami Funk” track and Digikid84’s “Lazy Lady,” hence the prevalence of the terms “outrun electro” and “retro electro” in synthwave’s early days.
+Recent examples of retro electro include the Damokles songs “Retronomic Time Adventure” and “Electric Boogie” as well as Beckett’s “We Can Get Down.”
 In 2018, retro electro is a relatively small but vibrant subgenre of synthwave music, and it’s often represented on a handful of songs on an artist’s album alongside synthpop and outrun-style music